Find out how to design a solid incentive program and motivate your customer support team.

 If you have a human resources department, consider consulting them to make the policy airtight.
 Otherwise, here’s a template to get you started:

 Purpose: [Company name] is launching a customer service incentive program to make strides toward two company goals: improving employee engagement and customer experience.
-The program provides monetary bonuses to team members who meet team goals set at the beginning of each quarter.
-We understand that our customer service team is a large contributor to loyal customers and company revenue, and are thrilled to have a formal employee recognition program to reward these important efforts.
+The program provides monetary bonuses to team members who meet goals at the beginning of each quarter.
+Our customer service team dramatically contributes to loyal customers and company revenue.
+We are thrilled to have a formal employee recognition program to reward these important efforts.

-- The Director of Customer Support sets individual and team goals at the beginning of each quarter
+- The Director of Customer Support sets individual critical goals at the beginning of each quarter

 - Each agent’s level (L1, L2, L3) determines their individual goal for the quarter